-Blue smoke can be common in most of the dirt bikes, by turning up the power output in an engine more stresses apply to each component is increasing.
+Blue smoke can be standard in most dirt bikes; by turning up the power output in an engine, more stresses apply to each component is increasing.

-White looking smoke probably isn’t smoke at all but steam and this can potentially be nothing bad or you could be a mile or two away from an engine replacement.
+White looking smoke probably isn’t smoke at all, but steam and this can potentially be nothing terrible, or you could be a mile or two away from an engine replacement.

-You may notice that from a cold start white smoke will emanate from the exhaust tips. this is nothing to worry about and It is created by vapor from combustion.
+You may notice that from a cold start, white smoke will emanate from the exhaust tips.
+It is nothing to worry about, and It is created by vapour from combustion.

-The head gasket is designed to keep the oil and coolant systems apart along with cementing the cylinder head and combustion chambers together with a split in the gasket will send liquids into places they shouldn’t be and if a head gasket fails in a particular area coolant will enter the cylinders.
+The head gasket is designed to keep the oil and coolant systems apart.
+Cementing the cylinder head and combustion chambers together with a split in the gasket will send liquids into places they shouldn’t be.
+If a head gasket fails in a particular area, a coolant will enter the cylinders.

-The engine will then try to compress and combust water leading to potentially catastrophic engine damage and also steam pouring out of the exhaust.
+The engine will then try to compress and combust water, leading to potentially catastrophic engine damage and steam pouring out of the exhaust.

 Bike with 4-stroke engines: